ory/keto/README.md

 # Ory Keto keeps evolving; the next step is a highly distributed authorisation and access control system:tada:

 Creating fluid access to cloud applicaitons demands an efficient access control and authorisation system.

+The following is a high level view on the paper, where we interpret the main concepts and explain them for our implementation purposes.
+# Ory Keto - Access control, permission and role management/:
+Background
+Keto began as part of Ory Hydra in 2017.
+The Ory project team made numerous efforts to simplify permissioning and access control based on different semantic models in cloud Identity and Access Management services, for example AWS IAM (https://aws.amazon.com/iam), as well as open source projects such as Open Policy Agent (https://www.openpolicyagent.org/) before gradually starting this effort to broaden Keto to be a production grade access control, permission and role management system suited to global scale, low latency, cloud native deployments.
+While we realized that the stated project's scope sounds more like a "moon shot" than yet another software project, we found significant interest and support for the undertaking.
+Inspired by the research work in the Google Zanzibar project
-In this part of the Ory Open Source ecosystem we tackle an implementation of
+[Google's Zanzibar paper](https://research.google/pubs/pub48190/) we aim as a first step to implement the main concepts in the research as explained below.
+In this part of the Ory Open Source ecosystem we tackle an implementation of Zanzibar.
-[Google's Zanzibar paper](https://research.google/pubs/pub48190/).
 If you have used Google Mail, Maps, and Youtube in one session, you have had some experience with Zanzibar.

-The following is a high level view on the paper, where we interpret the main concepts and explain them for our implementation purposes.
+## ACL Language

+The Access Control Language (ACL) is represented by `object#relation@user`, while `user` can be a single user, or a set of users represented by `object#relation` e.g. users with editing rights on some object.
 ## ACL Language

 The Access Control Language (ACL) is represented by `object#relation@user`, while `user` can be a single user,